JackSloaner/TLAP-Exercises/README.md

 - Numbers are represented with linked lists, each node representing a digit of the number, ascending in order of magnitude

 - Highlighted functions:
-  - `sumLists()` Adding two linked list numbers together, returning the sum in the form of linked list
+  - `sumLists()` Add two linked list numbers together, returning the sum in the form of linked list
-  - `userPrompt`: Getting user input
+  - `userPrompt`: Get user input
-  - `intToList`: Converting int number to linked list
+  - `intToList`: Convert int number to linked list
-  - `deleteList`: Deleting lists after use to free up memory
+  - `deleteList`: Delete lists after use to free up memory
 ### 4.3: linked_list_strings
 **Question in the book:** **Let's create an implementation for strings that uses a linked list of characters instead of dynamically allocated arrays.
 So we'll have a linked list where the data payload is a single `char`; this will allow strings to grow without having to re-create the entire string.
 We'll start by implementing the `append` and `characterAt` functions.** <br>‎<br>
 **Program description:** <br>
 - Stores strings as linked lists of characters.
 - Highlighted functions:
-  - `append`: Appending character to string
+  - `append`: Append character to string
-  - `concat`: Concatenating string to another string
+  - `concat`: Concatenate string to another string
-  - `removeChars`: Removing characters from a string given a position and a number of characters to delete.
+  - `removeChars`: Remove characters from a string given a position and a number of characters to delete.
-  - `deleteList`: Deleting lists after use to free up memory
+  - `deleteList`: Delete lists after use to free up memory
 ### 4.4: mode_linked_list
 **Question in the book: Take a problem that you already know how to solve using an array but that is limited by the size of the array.
 Rewrite the code to remove that limitation using pointers.** <br>‎<br>
 **Program description:** <br>